Jump to section:

 Unlike rigid rule-based systems, model-based agents update their world understanding as conditions change.
 Carnegie Mellon's Robotics Institute found that adaptive model updating reduces navigation errors by up to 67% in dynamic environments.

 Real-world impact: Self-driving vehicles encounter constantly shifting conditions—new construction zones, temporary road closures, unexpected weather.
-A model-based system updates its internal map when it detects a construction barrier and plans alternate routes, rather than repeatedly attempting a now-blocked path.
+A model-based system updates its internal map when it detects a construction barrier and plans alternate routes.

 This adaptive capability mirrors how Ruh.AI's agents adjust outreach strategies when they detect shifts in prospect engagement patterns or changes in competitive dynamics.